-Israel might be the only democracy in the Middle East, but unfortunately, peace seems to be elusive there whenever religious groups mix—East Jerusalem and the West Bank city of Hebron, to name a couple instances.
-There are a couple well-known exception to this rule—namely Nazareth—but even that city found itself embroiled in conflict in the wake of 2014's Operation Protective Edge.
+Israel might be the only democracy in the Middle East, but unfortunately, peace seems to be elusive there whenever religious groups mix—East Jerusalem and the West Bank city of Hebron, to name a couple of instances.
+There are a couple of well-known exceptions to this rule—namely Nazareth—but even that city found itself embroiled in conflict in the wake of 2014's Operation Protective Edge.

 One place in Israel that has been a bastion of religious coexistence for more than a century is nestled in the mountains just north of Nazareth.
 And chances are, you've never heard of it, even if you've traveled to Israel before.

 Also known as Buqei'a, Peki'in has been a religious melting pot since as early as the 16th century, when Ottoman tax registers report its population as being almost evenly split—77 vs. 79—between Arab and Jewish households.
 Fast-forward to 1922, when the ruling British report that the 652 people living in Peki'in consisted of 70 Muslims, 63 Jews, 215 Christians and 304 Druze, the Druze being an Arabic-speaking, Unitarian ethnoreligious group.

 Today's Peki'in, to be sure, is officially regarded as a Druze village, although sizable numbers of Jews, Muslims, and Christians exist among its population, which numbers nearly 6,000.
 Although the city hasn't been immune from conflict throughout the years—an Arab uprising in 1936 temporarily forced all Jews out, and Hezbollah rockets from Lebanon hit the town in 2006—it's history has been peaceful overall.

 Peaceful Peki'in in Tourist Attractions